GreenRaccoon23/bgmysword/README.md

 Program to generate MySword Bible modules by looking up non-copyrighted Bibles on biblegateway.com.
 (Written in Go/Golang)
 Emphasis on **NON**-copyrighted
+Please do not distribute any modules created by this program.

 I'll show you how to install the program.
 But first, you need to have `Go` (Google's programming language) installed and a couple other `Go` modules installed (it's easy; don't worry).
 ##Instructions to Install Go